 Male alpacas (and some females) also have two fighting teeth.
 Curved and sharp canine teeth up to an inch long, these teeth are used for defense and fighting with other males.
 Fighting teeth should either be removed or regularly trimmed to avoid your alpaca injuring another member of the herd.

 WHY keep alpacas?

 Alpaca fiber is 5 times warmer than sheep wool.
 It is also more durable & lightweight as it contains no oils or lanolin.
-Because less people keep alpacas, alpaca fiber is considered rare and fetches a much higher price than sheep wool.
-Alpacas are sheared once a year, usually in the spring.
+Because fewer people keep alpacas, alpaca fiber is considered rare and fetches a much higher price than sheep wool.
+Alpacas are sheared once a year, usually in the spring or early summer.

 The amount of fiber you get depends greatly on the genetics, age, & diet of your alpaca.
-Young alpacas on an excellent diet with stellar genes might produce 9-10 pounds of fiber.
+Young alpacas on an excellent diet with stellar genes might produce 9-10 pounds of prime fiber.
 An older alpaca of sub-par breeding might only produce 1-2 pounds.
-On average, you can expect 4-5 pounds per alpaca per year.
-Obviously this is going to be VERY general based on yarn weight and knitting style and size but that is enough to make about 15-20 pairs of mittens or socks.
+On average, you can expect 4-6 pounds of prime fiber per alpaca per year plus another 5-6 pounds of seconds and thirds (the leg & neck fur).
+Obviously, this is going to be VERY general based on yarn weight and knitting style and size but that is enough to make about 15-20 pairs of mittens or socks.
 You can sell the fiber raw, process it into yarn or finished products yourself, or send it to a fiber pool or crafter to have them turn it into products for you.